School Overview

 Music: K - 5th Once a week, all year.
 4th and 5th grade students can participate in weekly instrumental music.
 K-2 student have a 9 week music program

-Library: TK - 5th Every other week, all year.
+Library: TK - 5th Every week, all year.
 English and Spanish books are available in our recently remodeled library with our longtime bilingual librarian.

 Literacy: TK - 5th All year.
 Literacy specialists and volunteers help augment classroom libraries, which have 500-700 books each.
 Lower grades take home book bags once a week filled with Spanish or English books.